 It is estimated that the Amazon rainforest supported about six million tribal people before 1500AD.
 By 2000, there were less than 250,000 of them left.
 Over 90 tribes are thought to have disappeared from the Amazon alone during the 20th Century.
 Many were wiped out when western settlers brought diseases they had never encountered before - like measles - which wiped out thousands of tribespeople.
-According to Survivial, there are 150 million tribal people living in more than 60 countries.
+According to Survivial, there are 1 million tribal people divided into around 400 tribes..

 Endangered way of life

 Indigenous peoples' way of life has gone on uninterrupted for centuries, but is now under threat because of the invasion of the rainforest by outsiders - logging companies, mining operations and ranchers looking to make a quick profit by exploiting the natural resources to be found in the rain forests around the world.

 When you think of endangered species, you tend to think of animals or plants.
 It would be fair however to describe indigenous people as endangered.
 Each tribe is unique, has its own language, culture, mythology, religious beliefs, art and ritual.
 There is undoubtedly a great deal we can learn from them.
 We know already that there are a vast number of as yet undiscovered plants and animals in the rain forest.
 Tribal medicine men may hold in their heads the key to curing many of the world's as yet incurable diseases by using undocumented chemical compounds found in species of rain forest plants.
 What is more, the tribes have been able to live in the forests while causing minimal damage to them - something that we seem incapapble of doing.